Lego Super Mario: Development

 In July 2020, Design Manager Jonathan Bennink and Marketing Director Christian Munk discussed the Lego Group and Nintendo became close collaborators on Super Mario.
+Jonathan Bennink explained:

-Jonathan Bennink explained, "But there is also LEGO DNA at the core of it because after that rough patch that we had, with management saying “where are the bricks?”, in one of the online brainstorms we came up with the idea of the start and the finish.
+But there is also LEGO DNA at the core of it because after that rough patch that we had, with management asking "where are the bricks?", in one of the online brainstorms we came up with the idea of the start and the finish.
 And that anything you build in between out of LEGO bricks is a level.
 This was also the time where we added the colour sensor to it and this meant that Mario didn't just react to the RFID bricks but also any other bricks, because he can read the basic LEGO colours.
 Now the whole level became interactive.
 Then we came up with the idea of collecting coins and you can get coins from jumping on the enemies, from beating the challenges.
 We added a timer to it, you can get blocks that will give you a little bit more time, for example on the Piranha Slide where you spend a lot of time balancing, you want more time.
-That is how it evolved into what it is now."
+That is how it evolved into what it is now.

 Christian Munk explained, "I think we have a unique partnership with Nintendo.
-This is a LEGO line and the LEGO development process but this has truly been cocreated together with the partner – three times a week we are having Skype calls with Nintendo, they have been helping us as Jonathan said with the tech part and also with the game part, what makes this fun for kids to play, so it’s a good Nintendo and LEGO experience.
-It’s all about being creative, so what we are hoping is the kids will create the coolest and wackiest creations possible and then play them out to see how many coins they can collect."
+This is a LEGO line and the LEGO development process but this has truly been cocreated together with the partner – three times a week we are having Skype calls with Nintendo, they have been helping us as Jonathan said with the tech part and also with the game part, what makes this fun for kids to play, so it's a good Nintendo and LEGO experience.
+It's all about being creative, so what we are hoping is the kids will create the coolest and wackiest creations possible and then play them out to see how many coins they can collect."

-Jonathan Bennink revealed why the upcoming theme doesn't use minifigures and how the interactive character was developed.
+Jonathan Bennink revealed why the upcoming theme does not use minifigures and how the interactive character was developed.
 Jonathan Bennink explained, "Mario himself looks like he is built out of fused LEGO bricks.
 For instance, his tummy is the car element, the car hood, and his hair is 1×1 LEGO set plates, so he looks like he is built up from LEGO bricks.
 Then the enemies followed suit, because the line is all about building and creativity we also felt that the enemies needed to be built rather than moulded out of one piece.
 Boo is super rounded in the game but he is square because it is a LEGO version."